Arab–Khazar wars: Escalation of the conflict

 Maslama assumed personal command of the Khazar front in 727.
 The Arab commander was faced for the first time with the khagan himself, as both sides escalated the conflict.
 Maslama took the offensive, probably reinforced with Syrian and Jaziran troops.
-He recovered the Darial Pass (which had been apparently lost after al-Jarrah's 724 expedition) and pushed into Khazar territory, campaigning there until the onset of winter forced him to return to Adharbayjan.
+He recovered the Darial Pass (which was apparently lost after al-Jarrah's 724 expedition) and pushed into Khazar territory, campaigning there until the onset of winter forced him to return to Adharbayjan.
 His second invasion, the following year, was less successful; Blankinship calls it a "near disaster".
-Arab sources report that the Umayyad troops fought for thirty or forty days in the mud, with continuous rain, before defeating the khagan on 17 September 728.
+Arab sources report the Umayyad troops fought for thirty or forty days in the mud, with continuous rain, before defeating the khagan on 17 September 728.
 The impact of their victory is questionable, however, as Maslama was ambushed by the Khazars upon his return, and the Arabs abandoned their baggage train and fled through the Darial Pass to safety.
 After this campaign, Maslama was replaced yet again by al-Jarrah.
 Despite his energy, Maslama's campaigns failed to produce the desired results; by 729, the Arabs had lost control of the northeastern parts of the South Caucasus and were again on the defensive, with al-Jarrah having to defend Adharbayjan against a Khazar invasion.